LivelyIE/web/tasks/markdown/T_CalculateTotalCosts.md

 ### Government Fees (AKA Solicitor 'Outlays')

 There are a number of fees payable to the government when purchasing a home, such as registering new owners into official records.
- Your solicitor will take care of these for you, though you should set aside €1,100 to cover the cost.
+ Your solicitor will take care of this for you, though you should set aside €1,100 to cover the cost.

 ### Surveyor Report